Skip to main content

 Accommodation

-This course is taught across 2 locations and you will spend 16 weeks in Kyoto during Year 1 Term 2.
-If you decide to apply for accommodation in London through UAL, please be aware that you will be liable for the full year's costs, unless you can make alternative arrangements.
+If you decide to apply for accommodation in London through UAL, please be aware that you will be liable for the cost of the full tenancy period, unless you can make alternative arrangements.

 Get in touch with our Accommodation Services team for advice.